 PROFILE: The Doris Duke Charitable Foundation (DDCF) seeks to “improve the quality of people’s lives through grants supporting the performing arts, environmental conservation, medical research and child well-being, and through preservation of the cultural and environmental legacy of Doris Duke’s properties.”
 The Foundation prioritizes large dance organizations over smaller ones, though this is not always the case as the occasional smaller program has received funding in the past.
-It does its dance grantmaking through its Performing Arts funding area.
+It conducts its dance grantmaking through its Performing Arts funding area.

 DDCF primarily supports two types of major organizations: established dance institutions and organizations that make grants and provide support to individuals and smaller dance companies.
 The foundation has four major grantmaking strategies:

 Artistic Creation and Touring - This competitive initiative supports the commissioning, production, and presentation of new works.
 DDCF does not currently offer grants directly through this initiative; rather they are offered through intermediaries, the Creative Capital Foundation, the National Performance Network, and the New England Foundation for the Arts.

 Support for Organizations - Grants awarded under this initiative support innovative approaches to addressing current concerns in the performing arts, such as audience engagement and retention.
 Currently DDCF offers grants through the Dance/USA Engaging Dance Audiences Program, the National Subsidy Programs, and the National Dance Project.

 Note that the foundation doesn't take unsolicited proposals, but it does accept letters of inquiry.